Anthony-Nolan/Atlas/README_Support.md

 If you prefer not to continue a refresh, teardown must be performed.
 This can either be done entirely manually, or the `RunDataRefreshCleanup` function can be run, which performs the described steps.

-If this happens locally, you can likely ignore the infrastructure part of this checklist.
-(We do not expect this to ever occur in a deployed environment)
+If a refresh stalls locally, you can likely ignore the infrastructure part of this checklist.

 - Azure Infrastructure
   - **URGENT** - if the database was scaled up to the refresh level, it will need to be manually scaled back down.
 This should be done as soon as possible, as the refresh size is likely to have very high operating costs